David2M/Injector/README.md

 $pdoAdapter = $injector->make('PdoAdapter');
 ```

 Once the `PdoAdapter` has been instantiated the `connect()` method will be called before the object is returned.
 If the method being called has any parameters they will be resolved and passed into the method.
-If the method has any [unresolvable parameters](#unresolvable-parameters) you must [set them](#setting-parameters) before you make the object or else pass them to the `addCall()` method.
+If the method has any [unresolvable arguments](#unresolvable-arguments) you must [set them](#setting-arguments) before you make the object or else pass them to the `addCall()` method.

 ## Using Factories (Delegating Instantiation) ##
-A factory constist of a regular expression and a callable.
+A factory consists of a regular expression and a callable.
 The regular expression is matched against the name of the class being made, if there is a match then the instantiation of the object is delegated to the factory.

-**If the class name you're trying to match contains blackslashes you do not need to escape them, this is done automatically by the injector.**
+**If the class name you're trying to match contains backslashes you do not need to escape them, this is done automatically by the injector.**

 ```php
 // The regular expression ^PdoAdapter$ will match the classname PdoAdapter